The Pregnant Workers Fairness Act (PWFA) Quick Reference Guide for HR

 In addition, employers cannot require qualified employees “to take paid or unpaid leave if another reasonable accommodation can be provided.”
 For example, if an employee requires a part-time schedule change or shift change, an employer will be required to consider this during the interactive process.
 In effect, employers may only require an employee to take leave as a last resort if there are no other reasonable accommodations that can be provided.

 This means that employers need to go through the interactive process, and quickly, with each pregnant employee to find them a reasonable accommodation.
 No one-size-fits-all pregnancy accommodation or leave policies will be sufficient to meet these needs as limitations will differ per employee.
-To learn more about interactive process best practices, check out our blog: How to Improve Your Interactive Process with Technology
+To learn more about interactive process best practices, check out our resource article: How to Improve Your Interactive Process with Technology

 Employers will to be careful about asking for documentation.
 According to the EEOC, documentation is not generally required when: